 Ultimately, the machine with six wheels and a staggered starting position worked.
 Showing a pattern, it led the Poles to break Germany’s encrypted radio transmissions.
 The Poles were able to wire their own Enigma machines based on the necessary code.

 The next problem was documenting and organizing the German code on every wheel and every start position to have Enigma machines automatically decode messages.
 There were more than 105,000 characters in the German’s Enigma code.
 The Poles merged two Enigma machines, side-by-side, with right-hand wheels offset by three places, creating the Cyclometer.
 Germany outsmarted the Poles decryption ability when they re-arranged their machine’s wheel combinations every day.

 The Poles countered this with part espionage and part deduction.
 Hans-Thilo Schmidt or “Asche,” a French spy, gave the Polish copies of codebooks recently used by German ciphers.

 The last piece of the Enigma puzzle was figuring out the correct wiring patterns.
 The Polish team deduced that industrial Enigma machine wiring was different from the German’s wiring setup.
-Using part logic and part educated guess, the Poles wired it according to the ABCDEFG pattern, compared to the standard QWERTZUIO.
+Using part logic and part-educated guess, the Poles wired it according to the ABCDEFG pattern, compared to the standard QWERTZUIO.

 Cat-and-mouse spying prompted Germany to increase the code’s complexity with two additional encoding wheels.
-Forecasting a German attack, coupled with increasing effort necessary to decode radio transmissions, the Poles approached the Allies to work together to continue decrypting radio transmissions more efficiently at Chateau Vignolless, in Paris, France.
+Forecasting a German attack, coupled with the increasing effort necessary to decode radio transmissions, the Poles approached the Allies to work together to continue decrypting radio transmissions more efficiently at Chateau Vignolless, in Paris, France.

-With the Allies increased decoding resources, Germany’s manual errors, inconsistent encryption systems and ciphering apathy created unsecure radio transmissions.
+With the Allies increased decoding resources, Germany’s manual errors, inconsistent encryption systems, and ciphering apathy created unsecure radio transmissions.